realnedsanders/Coordination-Trilemma/appendix-b.md

 **Conclusion:** All cases lead to corruption, extinction, or enslavement.
 No stable equilibrium preserves human existence with meaningful agency. $\blacksquare$

-**What this tells us:** Technological control doesn't solve the coordination problem—it transforms it into a different problem with no solution preserving human agency.
+**What this tells us:** Technological control transforms the coordination problem into a different problem with no solution preserving human agency rather than solving it.
 The appeal to technology is an illusion of escape.

 ---